Lone Star Sumo 15 mos. Lone Star TheCuttingEdge (Blade) 6 mos.

 When we started in this breed, we brought sheep to Texas from the northern United States.
 Very few of them were able to survive the harsh heat and overload of parasites native to this area of the country due to our lack of winter freezes to kill off parasites.
 We have decided, after years of selection and survival of the fittest, if the sheep we breed can survive in the Houston area climate, they can survive just about anywhere successfully.

 Haphazard breeding doesn't yield much.
 Breeding for a purpose is paramount.
-By keeping your goal always in the forefront focusing on the traits that are relative, your flock, be it purebred or terminal, will be moving in a successful direction when you are breeding for size, meat flavor, and overall quality.
+By keeping your goal always in the forefront focusing on the traits that are relative, your flock, be it purebred to use for breeding, or terminal, you will be moving in a successful direction when you are breeding for size, meat flavor, and overall quality.

 Lone Star Caruso Lone Star Judge&Jury